aztekmq/googlescriptsfun/cockTailPicker/README.md

 ### Monitoring and verbose logging
 - **Server-side logging:** The helper function `logVerbose_` automatically structures log entries.
 No additional configuration is required to enable verbose output.
+- **Server-side error diagnostics:** The `logAndThrow_` helper logs contextual metadata before surfacing runtime exceptions, ensuring that every failure path is traceable in the execution logs.
 - **Client-side logging:** Browser console statements (`console.debug`, `console.info`, and `console.error`) are provided for step-by-step visibility.
 - **Retention:** Apps Script retains execution logs for 30 days.
 Export logs periodically if you require longer retention for compliance.